compwright/authoramandabarber.com/_posts/2019-07-25-where-is-the-sun.md

 ---
-title: Where is the sun?
+title: Where Is the Sun?
 date: 2019-07-25
-featured_image: /images/posts/2019-07-25-where-is-the-sun/kitten.jpg
+featured_image: "/images/posts/2019-07-25-where-is-the-sun/kitten.jpg"
 tags: life
 excerpt: The last year or two has really knocked the wind out of me.
 I find myself mentally lethargic, tired, and fighting depression and or anxiety nearly every day.
   The easiest explanation for this is that I am sick.
 And being sick effects your mind and emotions...especially the Lyme kind of sick.

 ---
 The last year or two has really knocked the wind out of me.
 I find myself mentally lethargic, tired, and fighting depression and or anxiety nearly every day.
 The easiest explanation for this is that I am sick.
 And being sick effects your mind and emotions...especially the [Lyme kind](https://www.facebook.com/amanda.k.barber.5/posts/10157021040149590) [of sick](https://www.facebook.com/706174589/posts/10156759799049590).

 I used to write all the time.
 Like it was breathing in and out for me.
 Now I feel so stuck.
 There’s a half finished novel saved to my computer somewhere because the theme of my writing seems to be gone.